hkuno/ompi_man_rst/rst/ompi/mpi/man/man3/MPI_Reduce.3.rst

 MINLOC AND MAXLOC
 =================

-The operator :ref:`MPI_MINLOC` is used to compute a global minimum and also an index attached to the minimum value. :ref:`MPI_MAXLOC` similarly computes a global maximum and index.
+The operator MPI_MINLOC is used to compute a global minimum and also an index attached to the minimum value.
+MPI_MAXLOC similarly computes a global maximum and index.
 One application of these is to compute a global minimum (maximum) and the rank of the process containing this value.

-The operation that defines :ref:`MPI_MAXLOC` is
+The operation that defines MPI_MAXLOC is

 .. code-block:: c
    :linenos: